Leen-Alzebdeh/duckietown/README.md

 # duckietown

-All the code for CMPUT 412 - Experimental Mobile Robotics, Winter 2023. \
+All the code for Experimental Mobile Robotics. \
 The reports for all the labs can be found **[here](https://leen-alzebdeh.github.io/projects/)**.

 ## Summary of Labs